-Wearable Panic Buttons
+Wearable Panic Button

 According to the National Center for Education Statistics, during the 2017–18 school year, 80 percent of public schools recorded that one or more incidents of violence, theft, or other crimes had taken place, amounting to 1.4 million incidents.
 With incidents so common in K-12 settings, schools are looking for ways to curb violence and protect students, staff, and teachers.
 One of the most effective ways to accomplish this is by giving teachers and staff the ability to request assistance the moment they notice an incident occurring.
-Mobile and wearable panic buttons integrate with mass notification systems are making it easier than ever to alert school safety teams that a problem has arisen in a classroom or hallway.
+Mobile and a wearable panic button integrates with mass notification systems are making it easier than ever to alert school safety teams that a problem has arisen in a classroom or hallway.

 With one-touch activation, teachers and staff can send a request for assistance.
 School resource officers, administrators, or other relevant safety personnel will receive an alert that includes information about who triggered the message and where they are located (i.e., the teacher’s classroom).
 This helps minimize delays so a response can be deployed quickly to mitigate potential issues.
 Watch the video below to see how it works.